IAmSuyogJadhav/CyberLabs/README.md

 for dealing with signals and always gives better results than the time domain.
 Thus, finally we end up with a highly useful, yet computationally efficient set of parameters.

+## Training the model
+> Refer to [`Training_model.ipynb`](./Training_model.ipynb) to jump to the code directly.
+The code used to train the model is contained in the above file.

+> This documentation is slightly incomplete and will be completed in due time.

 ## The Team

 | ![Aniket](./media/Aniket.jpg) | ![Suyog](./media/Suyog.jpg) | ![Udbhav](./media/Udbhav.jpg) |